miguelaglopes/NetInfExps/README.md

 **source("GNWassess.R")**
 **source("YEASTassess.R")**

-Each file ouputs pdf files, which are also provided
+Each file ouputs pdf files, which are also provided.